syarul/fa-stylus/README.md

 # fa-stylus
-Stylus port for Font-Awesome 4.x, and use icons as your needed.
+Stylus port for Font-Awesome 4.4.0, and use icons as your needed.

-### Install
+## Install

 npm install fa-stylus --save

-### Initialization
+## Initialization

-####setup compiler to use fa-stylus
+###setup compiler to use fa-stylus

-Use gulp, grunt etc as you needed, configure your stylus to pipe fa-stylus in 'use', for example with gulp
+Use gulp, grunt etc, configure your stylus to pipe fa-stylus in 'use', for example with gulp

 ```javascript
 var fontAwesomeStylus = require( "fa-stylus" );